CER-REC/conditions/app/components/MainInfoBar/README.md

 # Main Info Bar

 The Main Info Bar is public component and a footer at the bottom of the visualization, below Views 2 and 3.
-By default, the Main Info Bar takes in all of the data used by the Shortcut Info Bar and is stickied to the bottom of the page.
+By default, the Main Info Bar is stickied to the bottom of the page.
 The Main Info bar will have links for the Share Icons, About Text Box, Methodology Text Box, and Downloads Text Box.

 ## Associated Components

-* About Text Box [ PRIVATE ]
+* About Text Box [ PUBLIC ]
 * Methodology Text Box [ PRIVATE ]
 * Downloads Text Box [ PRIVATE ]
 * Share Icon [ PUBLIC ]